Brendan Rodgers Preview, Player Props: Rockies vs. Orioles

-The Colorado Rockies and Brendan Rodgers, who went 0-for-3 last time out, take on Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 7:05 PM ET.
+After hitting .256 with four doubles, a triple, three walks and seven RBI in his past 10 games, Brendan Rodgers and the Colorado Rockies take on the Baltimore Orioles (who will hand the ball to Jack Flaherty) at 1:35 PM ET on Sunday.

-He had a hitless performance in his last game (0-for-3) against the Orioles.
+In his last game he had a hitless performance (0-for-4) against the Orioles.

 Brendan Rodgers Game Info & Props vs. the Orioles